8.0 Other information and requirements

 8.8 Reasonable and emergency access

 Occupants must allow access to all premises by CFHA, Defence Construction Canada (DCC) employees, DND employees and contractors when they are required to enter in the performance of their duties, even when Occupants are on extended absences from their RHU.
-If an Occupant is not allowing access or arranging an appointment, the chain of command will be contacted.
+If an Occupant is not allowing access or arranging an appointment, chain of command will be contacted.
 With the exception of emergencies, the HSC will inform the Occupant at least 24 hours in advance of the inspection, and provide the reason, date, and approximate time.

-In emergencies such as, but not restricted to, fire, flood, or gas leaks, CFHA, DND employees or contractors may be required to enter the premises to perform their duties without obtaining the occupant’s permission.
+In emergencies such as, but not restricted to, fire, flood, or gas leaks, CFHA, DND employees or contractors may be required to enter the premises to perform their duties without obtaining the Occupant’s permission.

 CFHA/DCC/DND employees accessing the premises must provide proper identification upon request.
 Contractors will carry official work orders issued by CFHA.
 Occupants should inform the HSC of any unscheduled visits.

-Contractors will contact occupants to arrange an appointment time during normal working hours convenient for both parties.
+Contractors will contact Occupants to arrange an appointment time during normal working hours convenient for both parties.
 The Occupant is required to provide the HSC with their current, local phone numbers and email addresses to pass along to contractors.

 8.9 Signage